 North Korea is objet a, a negative mirror-image of American exceptionalism, a positivization related to the incongruity between ideology and lived experience.
 There is, in fact, a close symmetry between the neoconservative critique of North Korean society and the Leftist critique of American society – here everyone is a Marxist to the extent that North Korean society is defined exclusively in terms of rigid classes and exploitation, militarist expansionism, unsustainable economics, ideologial indoctrination, and so on.

 “The Juche ideology” (self-reliance) and “Songun politics” (military-first) are both regularly referenced as somehow representative of the totality of DPRK ideology, along with communism (Marxism-Leninism-Stalinism) and sometimes Confuscianism.
 In the COI, as described in Chapter Three, these are all understood simply as instruments of ‘regime consolidation.’
 The mobilization of these decontextualized signifiers typically means nothing other than difference from the liberal order.
-Although there are a handful of self-proclaimed Juche scholars in the West, its popular legitimacy and following is far below, say, Scientology, simply because it has no positive meaning within it.
+Although there are a handful of self-proclaimed Juche scholars in the West, its popular legitimacy and following is far below, say, Scientology, simply because it has almost no positive meaning in our ideological context.
 In fact, some Christian writers have noted the similarities between Juche as religion and Christianity; Thomas Belke (1999) specifically argues it is an attempt displace Christianity (Beal 2005: 147).
 It signifies nothing more than rejection of hegemonic liberal ideology and (in American discourse) anti-Americanism and anti-Christianity.
 Juche is “a prop in the personality cult” that “functions at most as an imposing row of book spines” that are not actually meant to be read, as the oft-cited Brian R. Myers argues: “Whatever one reads, one is always left thinking the profound stuff must be somewhere else” (Myers 2009: 17, 48).

 The point here is not to imply a naïve relativist position that Juche and “military-first” are of equal ontological status to liberalism and Christianity or whatever.
 There are elements of DPRK ideology that are inhererently reactionary in a militarist post-colonial sense.
 “Military-first” and Juche are essentially slogans that tell us very little about actual DPRK policy and the internal debates taking place between powerful DPRK institutions (Carlin and Wit 2006: 36, one might compare them to ‘freedom’ as slogan in US discourse).
 The point is rather that the real meaning of Juche and ‘military-first’ in American discourse is simply anti-liberalism, an opposite pole to capitalist free trade, democratic decisionmaking, etc. If there is any positive content here, it is national self-reliance, militarism, and the rejection of liberal multiculturalism, economic globalization, multilateralism, and so on, somewhat consistent with far-Right Western ideology.